 In May 2011, the FASB issued Accounting Standards Update 2011-04, Amendments to Achieve Common Fair Value Measurements and Disclosure Requirements in U.S. GAAP and IFRSs, (ASU 2011-04).
 ASU 2011-04 amended ASC 820, Fair Value Measurements and Disclosures, to converge the fair value measurement guidance in US generally accepted accounting principles (GAAP) and International Financial Reporting Standards (IFRSs).
 Some of the amendments clarify the application of existing fair value measurement requirements, while other amendments change a particular principle in ASC 820.
 In addition, ASU 2011-04 requires additional fair value disclosures.
 The amendments are to be applied prospectively and are effective for annual periods beginning after December 15, 2011.
-Plan management is currently evaluating the effect that the provisions of ASU 2011-04 will have on the Plan s financial statements.
+Adoption of ASU 2011-04 did not have an effect on the Plan s net assets available for benefits or its changes in net assets available for benefits.